chaos-mesh/chaosd/README.md

     curl -fsSL -o chaosd-v1.0.0-linux-amd64.tar.gz https://mirrors.chaos-mesh.org/chaosd-v1.0.0-linux-amd64.tar.gz
     ```

-    Then uncompress the archived file, and you can go to the folder and execute chaosd：
+    Then uncompress the archived file, and you can go into the folder and execute chaosd：

     ```bash
     tar zxvf chaosd-latest-linux-amd64.tar.gz && cd chaosd-latest-linux-amd64